 Strategy #2 – Grasp the principles of Correspondent Banking and account relationships between banks located in different currency zones

 You have probably already heard that Banks settle cross border payments through accounts open with correspondent banks in the different countries.
 What does it mean exactly?
 What is correspondent banking?
 What is an account relationship and how does it work?
-These are important questions to answer you start looking at SWIFT MT messages.
+These are important questions to answer before you start looking at SWIFT MT messages.
 I think this is probably the most important of all the strategies.
 Take time to really study this article when it will be available.
 You can subcribe to the newsletter to be informed when the related post will be published.

 SWIFT is by far the largest player in payments globally.
 It owns the network called SWIFTNet, which enables banks and corporations to exchange payments information faster and in a secure way.
 Why is that network so crucial?
 And why are standards needed?
 You will have answers to these questions and much more in this third strategy.
 Furthermore, SWIFT has a fascinating story and it is interesting to see how the SWIFT project evolved.
 More in this post.

 The foreign exchange market, simply called FOREX, is the place where supply and demand of currencies meet.
 Forex trading consists in the buying of one currency and the simultaneous selling of another.
 That is why when trading currencies we always see them quoted in pairs.
 The FOREX is subject to certain rules that have an influence on the way currencies pairs are traded.
 In addition, currencies are not equal.
-There major, minor and exotic currencies.
+There are major, minor and exotic currencies.
 How do all this impact the way X border payments are processed?
 In this part, you will have the introduction that will help you connect the dots easily.

 The next article will be about the first strategy to easily understand how cross border payments work: Get an overview of payments systems models and specifically the open loop models.